a-oboh/dart-sevr/README.md

-A library for Dart developers.
+A library for building REST APIs easily with Dart.

-Created from templates made available by Stagehand under a BSD-style [license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).
+## Inspiration

+Our inspiration is the simplicity of [express js][express] 👏.

+[license](https://github.com/dart-lang/stagehand/blob/master/LICENSE).

 ## Usage